Esri/calcite-app-components/src/components/calcite-block/readme.md

 # calcite-block

-The `block` component is intended for displaying information in stacked, collapsible sections in a panel.
+The `block` component is intended for displaying information in stacked, collapsible `calcite-headers` and `calcite-sections` in a panel.

 <!-- Auto Generated Below -->